romelt777/chattyApp/README.md

 ### Usage

-Install the dependencies and start the Chatty App.
+Install the dependencies and start the Chatty pp.

 ```
 npm install